‘Coco levy first, not death penalty’

 “Let’s eliminate hunger, not the hungry,” the senator added.

-Pangilinan mentioned that they were told in the Senate that there have been meetings going on over the technical working groups but there have been no such hearings, according to him.
+Pangilinan mentioned that they were told in the Senate that there have been meetings going on between technical working groups but there have been no such hearings, according to him.

 The Liberal Party president said the campaign promises by then-Davao City Mayor Rodrigo Duterte and Sen. Alan Peter Cayetano during the national elections in 2016 where the two vowed that in their first 100 days, the over P76-billion coco levy fund will benefit coconut farmers.